EliteMasterEric/awesome-lego-universe/server-setup/google-cloud-setup.md

 ./build.sh
 ```

 Wait until the build process is complete.
 This will take a while.
-In the meantime, you can move on to the next steps.
+In the meantime, you can move on and complete the Upload Resources and Configuring the Server's Firewall sections below.
 Just don't close the window!

 ## Upload Resources